Did Jesus Christ really claim to be divine, or were these claims added by the church long after the fact?

 We can anticipate another objection here that deserves a look.
 Maybe, due to their gratitude towards Jesus and His ministry, in His death, the disciples invented the divine claims as a way to honor their teacher.
 Maybe Christianity is nothing but a eulogy blown out of proportion.

 This objection carries with it problems so vast and unavoidable that it borders on a conspiracy theory akin to my home country of Australia being called a myth!
-A crucified messiah who claimed to be the God of Israel was incredibly offensive to first century Jews and would have been squashed right out of the gate (and squashed violently, mind you).
+A crucified messiah who claimed to be the heir God of Israel was incredibly offensive to first century Jews and would have been squashed right out of the gate (and squashed violently, mind you).
 In order to avoid this, then, the disciples would have needed to invent a way out of this, such as a physical resurrection, which in itself would cause a lot of trouble for them.
 They had to steal a body, hide it somewhere it couldn’t be found by their enemies, and cause a mass hallucination so they had some backup.
 Even ignoring the conversions of James and Paul, they would have had to face the problem of persecution and, as history tells us, they couldn’t avoid that one.

 What history doesn’t tell us is that any of the disciples and followers of Jesus at some point revealed the truth.
 “It was nothing but a creative eulogy!”
 Thus, out of mere gratitude, the disciples choose to invent claims for a man that would give them nothing in return but persecution, shame, and ostracization and none of them ever spoke up or admitted the truth in the face of it all.
 And Christ’s teachings (divorced of His claims to divinity which, as we’ll see, comprise of most everything He taught) weren’t terribly revolutionary or radical to first-century Jews either.
 Maybe He was a great moral teacher, but in that case, He was affirming ethics that were already widely held and generally agreed with.
-The reason we are talking about Jesus at all today or that He was written about in multiple sources are because He claimed to be YHWH in the flesh.
+The reason we are talking about Jesus at all today or that He was written about in multiple sources are because He claimed to be the Son of God in the flesh.

 Another problem is that it also assumes that legends are easily developed and believed.
 Indeed, a legendary claim can be made within a handful of years after the fact, but there are three stages a legend must go through before it can be treated as gospel truth and replace the actual truth altogether.
 Apologist J.P.
 Holding explains them thusly,